 What is a narrative essay?

 When writing a narrative essay, one might think of it as telling a story.
-These essays are often anecdotal, experiential, and personal—allowing the student to express themselves in a creative and, quite often, moving way.
+These essays are often anecdotal, experiential, and personal—allowing students to express themselves in a creative and, quite often, moving ways.

 Here are some guidelines for writing a narrative essay.